We are hard at work on Pikes Peak Writers Conference 2018.

-Pikes Peak Writers invites you to register for the Prequel Programming on Thursday, April 14, 2016.
-These are in-depth, 3-hour workshops on a variety of topics.
+Pikes Peak Writers invites you to register for our Prequel Programming taking place on Thursday, April 26, 2018.
+These are in-depth, 3-hour workshops on a variety of topics and range of skill levels.
 You can pair any morning workshop with any afternoon workshop to suit your individual needs.

 - Morning sessions run 9 a.m.-noon.

 - During the break from noon to 1 p.m., lunch will be provided for you.